-In November 1945, Bentley was led by a combination of her anger toward the KGB, alcoholism and extreme paranoia to voluntarily confess her Soviet espionage to the FBI.
+In November 1945, Bentley was led by a combination of her anger toward the KGB, alcoholism, and extreme paranoia to voluntarily confess her espionage activities to the FBI.
 Bentley provided the FBI with a complete and signed 108-page confession on November 30, 1945.
 In the document, she summarized her career as a Soviet spy and identified a number of sources she and Golos provided for the KGB.

 J. Edgar Hoover, the head of the FBI, shared a copy of Bentley's deposition with William Stephenson, chief of British Security Coordination, who forwarded the news to London.
 This transmission was picked up by Kim Philby, one of the Cambridge Ring KGB spies, and he forwarded a summary to KGB headquarters in Moscow on December 4, 1945.
 Bentley's deposition exposed forty-one Soviet sources to the FBI, including Victor Perlo, Harry Dexter White, and Nathan Silvermaster.

 The Moscow Center urged its KGB officers in America to stop contact with certain sources, deny ties to Bentley, destroy documents, and lay low.
 They also ordered Gorsky, who was probably compromised by the FBI, and other close acquaintances with Bentley to return to Moscow.
-Before returning to Moscow, Gorky discussed the possibility of liquidating Bentley with poison or other methods.
+Before returning to Moscow, Gorsky discussed the possibility of killing Bentley with poison or other methods.
 All assassination methods seemed too messy or unlikely, so nothing was done.

 By receiving word about Bentley's deposition almost immediately, the KGB was able to prepare its agents for FBI interrogation, which ultimately helped prevent many of them from being criminally charged.
 The halt of work and recall of many agents, however, greatly damaged the progress of Soviet espionage in the early Cold War period.

 Elizabeth Bentley was born on January 1, 1908 in New Milford, CT.
 Her father was a dry-goods merchant and her mother was a school teacher.
 As a child, her family moved around the Northeast before settling in Rochester, New York.
 Bentley attended Rochester's East High School, and in 1926, she won a scholarship to attend Vassar College.
-She graduated Vassar with a degree in English, Italian and French.
+She graduated from Vassar with a degree in English, Italian and French.

 After Vassar, she became a teacher at Foxcroft Preparatory and Finishing School For Girls (today, known as the Foxcroft School) in Middleburg, Virginia.
 In 1932, she decided to return to school and study at Columbia University.